 Infections that can do this include severe gum disease.
 It has been shown that reducing or getting rid of gum disease helps to stabilize blood sugar levels in people with diabetes, making it easier to control.

 If you think you might have diabetes, here is a great page about the symptoms to look for: Diabetes Symptoms.
 There's LOTS of information there describing what to look for.

 Here are some important things to remember if you are diabetic;

-I recommend following the procedures listed in How to cure gum disease for everybody, ALL of the time.
-After all, prevention IS better than cure!
+I recommend sticking to the procedures listed in How to cure fight disease for everybody, ALL of the time.
+After all, prevention IS better than cure.

-Here are some other pages to do with health issues which may be useful:
+Here are some other pages to do with health issues which will be really useful for you: